harshraj22/SMTP_and_POP3/readme.md

 #### Username:
 >
-if your username is 'user', then user email as 'user@gmail.com', and send emails only to user who exists in 'user.txt' else its directory doesn't exists and hence no data will be saved.
+if your username is `user`, then user email as `user@gmail.com`, and send emails only to user who exists in `user.txt` else its directory doesn't exists and hence no data will be saved.

 #### User's directory (MyMailBox.txt):
 >
-it is in 'assets/core_modules/databases/users/'
+it is in `assets/core_modules/databases/users/`
-It has directory with name as name of all users, containing a file named 'MyMailBox.txt'
+It has directory with name as name of all users, containing a file named `MyMailBox.txt`

 #### Actual data handling:
 >
-Actual data handling occurs from 'database.json' file in 'assets/core_modules/databases/' and hence you are not expected to alter the contents of 'user.txt'
+Actual data handling occurs from `database.json` file in `assets/core_modules/databases/` and hence you are not expected to alter the contents of `user.txt`.

 #### Smtp and Pop3 server: